Labradoodle dog breed information and advice

 Temperament and behaviour

 Labradoodles have a lively personality no matter what size they are.
-Their friendly and loving temperament makes them ideal pets for any age, but they are best suited to those who have the time to meet their exercise demands.
-They can display bad behaviour if they are bored and haven’t been able to release some energy.
-Make sure they have toys to play with to keep them entertained.
+The Labradoodle temperament makes them ideal pets for any age, but they are best suited to those who have the time to meet their exercise demands.
+They can display bad behaviour if they haven’t been able to release energy.

 Common health problems

-There are not many health problems that are common in crossbreeds.
-There is a possibility that they'll develop an issue that is common in the parent breeds, but it’s unlikely unless both parents are predisposed to that condition.
+There aren't many health problems that are common in crossbreeds.
+While there is a possibility that they'll develop an issue that is common in the parent breeds, but it’s unlikely unless both parents are predisposed to that condition.

 To make sure your Labradoodle has access to the help and care they need should a problem develop, it’s worth considering pet insurance.

-Dental problems are common in all dog breeds, some more than others.
-You should brush your dog’s teeth daily to reduce plaque build-up.
-Take your dog for regular vet health checks so that a vet can pick up on any health care needs before they become a problem.
+Dental problems are common in all dog breeds, so you should brush your dog’s teeth daily to reduce plaque build-up.
+Take your dog for regular vet health checks so they can pick up on any health care needs before they become a problem.

-Below are the main conditions that you should keep an eye out for because they are common in Labradors and Poodles.
+Below are the main conditions that you should keep an eye out for, which are common in both Labradors and Poodles.

 Hip dysplasia